jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

   The accepted scope is command generation only, not compilation or runtime installation.
 Code and reader-facing documentation were checked against the accepted plan and the real execution results with no blocking finding.
-- Repository landing evidence remains outstanding; status stays In progress.
+- Complete 2026-09-22.
+Landed at `d748d4f2bcbde9440e44d2cdc293f9245494b3e0` on `origin/modernize`; no GitHub issue is assigned to this row.
-  No GitHub issue is assigned to this row.
+- Observed 2026-09-22T19:05:49Z after `git fetch origin`: `git merge-base --is-ancestor d748d4f origin/modernize` exited 0.
+Comparing HEAD with `origin/modernize` at `d748d4f` using `git diff --exit-code` for every path listed by `git diff-tree --no-commit-id --name-only -r d748d4f` found no differences.
+Together with T1-T4 and the completed G7 dependency, this satisfies the completion criteria.

 ##### GitHub Projection